Patrick-Thompson9/electronic-health-record-api/Docs/Api.md

 #### Architecture

 For the architecture of this project, I wanted to follow Clean architecture to maintain separation of concerns to allow flexibility.
-However, examples such as entity creation within the controllers show this was not executed well.
+However, examples such as entity creation and logic within the controllers show this was not executed well.
 I would like to learn more of architecture best practices and restructure this app.

 #### Functionality